 The authors warrant that they have taken all reasonable care in producing this report.
-The report has been through the SARDI internal review process, and has been formally approved for release by the Research Director, Aquatic and Livestock Sciences.
+The report has been through the SARDI internal review process, and has been formally approved for release by the Research Director, Aquatic Sciences.
 Although all reasonable efforts have been made to ensure quality, SARDI does not warrant that the information in this report is free from errors or omissions.
 SARDI and its employees do not warrant or make any representation regarding the use, or results of the use, of the information contained herein as regards to its correctness, accuracy, reliability and currency or otherwise.
 SARDI and its employees expressly disclaim all liability or responsibility to any person using the information or advice.
-Use of the information they are responsible for ensuring by independent verification its accuracy, currency or completeness.
+Use of the information and data contained in this report is at the user's sole risk.
+If users rely on the information they are responsible for ensuring by independent verification its accuracy, currency or completeness.
 The SARDI Report Series is an Administrative Report Series which has not been reviewed outside the department and is not considered peer-reviewed literature.
 Material presented in these Administrative Reports may later be published in formal peer-reviewed scientific literature.

-© 2022 SARDI
+© 2023 SARDI